Technical Aspects and How To's

 Choosing Your Page Size

-We will rotate your poster to fit the appropriate page size.
-If you have already designed your poster in PowerPoint and it does not fit one of the sizes available, you have two options.
+We can scale your poster larger and smaller, but we will not change its aspect ratio.
+If you have already designed your poster in PowerPoint and it does not match the size you want, you have two options:

 - Resize your existing poster to fit another size.
 For help, see the section on poster size.
 You can also use our page size converter to calculate what your new page size should be.